 Jan Latham-Koenig is greatly in demand as a guest conductor.
 He has appeared with orchestras world-wide and performs regularly in Italy, including with the orchestras of the Teatro Comunale in Florence, RAI Turin and the Accademia di Santa Cecilia in Rome.
 As a guest conductor, some recent appearances include the Orchestra Ensemble Kanazawa, New Japan Philharmonic and Tokyo Metropolitan Symphony Orchestra, and in China the Beijing Symphony Orchestra, Hangzhou and Qingdao Philharmonic.
 He has conducted the Orchestre Philharmonique de Radio France, Rundfunk-Sinfonieorchester Berlin, Dresden Philharmonic and Los Angeles Philharmonic Orchestra.

 Jan Latham-Koenig started to work with the Novaya Opera Theatre in 2008 when he participated in the production of Wagner’s Lohengrin.
-In April 2011, he was appointed Chief Conductor of the Novaya Opera Theatre.
+In April 2011, he was appointed Chief Conductor of the Novaya Opera.
+Since January 2019, he has been chief guest conductor of the theatre.
 Since March 2013 he has been acting as the Head of the Artistic Board.

 Jan Latham-Koenig is the Music Director of Wagner’s Lohengrin and Tristan und Isolde, Verdi's Il trovatore, Ravel's L'enfant et les sortilèges, Mozart’s Le nozze di Figaro, Strauss’ Salome, Gounoud's Faust, Weinberg's The Passenger.
 Also, he conducts Verdi’s Nabucco and Rigoletto, Borodin’s Prince Igor, Puccini's La bohème.